scummvm/scummvm/doc/docportal/advanced_topics/understand_audio.rst

 Audio buffer size
 ==========================

-There is no option to control audio buffer size through the GUI, but the default value can be overridden in the the :doc:`configuration file <../advanced_topics/configuration_file>`.
+There is no option to control audio buffer size through the GUI, but the default value can be overridden in the the :doc:`configuration file <../advanced_topics/configuration_file>` with the *audio_buffer_size* configuration keyword.
 The default value is calculated based on output sampling frequency to keep audio latency below 45ms.

 Appropriate values are normally between 512 and 8192, but the value must be one of: 256, 512, 1024, 2048, 4096, 8192, 16384, or 32768.